 Rather than pointing the flash straight at the section of the room you’re photographing, it’s best to bounce the interior photography off camera flash the ceiling straight above or a little bit behind you.
 This way the light will disperse evenly.
 Otherwise, you’ll highlight some areas leaving others darker, the illusion of vignette and the editors won’t be able to effectively enhance the shot.

 Many modern photographers who are engaged in real estate photography and constantly in search of something new for themselves, use a different from HDR method of editing photography which is called Exposure Blending.
-Here are a few real estate photography tips & tricks about this method:

 The main and most important function of such software is to help in the quick combining of three pictures into HDR-picture.
 However, often such programs expand their sphere of influence to minimize noise, ghosts removal, image toning, etc.